*This post may contain affiliate links. Please see my disclosure for more details!*

 A No-Bake Peanut Butter Pie with an Oreo Crust, Peanut Butter Layer, Smooth Chocolate Ganache Filling, and Peanut Butter Cups!

 I realise that there are other recipes for this out there, but I have purely based this on several of my recipes.
-I decided to use the base and idea from my No-Bake Rolo Tart, the chocolate filling from my No-Bake Biscoff Tart as I prefer it as its not as hard, and well.. its honestly delicious or so I have heard. *I can’t eat peanuts* but I know this works as my Trusty Taste Testers agreed tenfold.
+I decided to use the base and idea from my No-Bake Rolo Tart, the chocolate filling from my No-Bake Biscoff Tart as I prefer it as its not as hard, and well.. its honestly delicious or so I have heard.

 This is something you can easily change up if you wanted… You could add an extra 100g of peanut butter to the chocolate mix and whisk in, and leave to set normally.
 Or you could use Digestives as the biscuit base, etc. There are so many things you could easily change up and do so that you like it yourself!

 I decided to go for an Oreo crust on this dessert because I adore the flavour of Oreos, and they work remarkably well with all sorts of different fillings.
 My No-Bake Oreo Chocolate Tart is a good example of this!
 I also love how the crust looks with the contrast of the chocolate.. but we all know thats just a bonus.
 I’m really making excuses for having such an indulgent dessert.

 If not Oreos, then you can use digestives, chocolate digestives, bourbon biscuits, custard creams… the list of adaptations really is endless!
 Add in Reese’s cups, pieces, bars, white chocolate cups, have fun with it!